RAVINGAR/Expeditions/README.md

 **Extraction:** `expeditionextraction`
 To complete this objective, the player must extract from any expedition a specific number of times.

-In the example below the player will complete the objective after they extract twice.
+In the example below the player will complete the objective after they extract twice from a specific extraction zone.
-> expeditionextraction 2
+> expeditionextraction Extraction_Zone 2

 **NPC Extraction:** `expeditionnpcextraction`
 To complete this objective, the player must extract a specific type of npc and specified amount of times.
 Similarly,